mikependon/RepoDB.NET/pages/interfaces/idbsetting.md

 - `IsUseUpsert` - gets a value that indicates whether the [Insert](/operation/insert)/[Update](/operation/update) operation will be used for [Merge](/operation/merge) operation.
 - `OpeningQuote` - gets the character used for opening quote.
 - `ParameterPrefix` - gets the character used for the database command parameter prefixing.
-- `SchemaSeparator` - gets the character (or string) used for dot notation.

 #### How to Implement?